clseibold/ZeroNet-Dev-Center/tutorials/TheBasics.md

 ## Updating Your Zite

 Updating your zite is pretty simple.
 After making any changes to the zite, you must first sign your zite.
 This will update the hashes and the digital signature in the `content.json` file.
 After you have done that, click `publish`.
 This will send the new `content.json` file to a max of 6 different peers.
 These peers check if the file is newer than the one they already have.
-If it is, they download the rest of the files *that have been changed/updated* (by comparing the hashes in the new `content.json` file to the hashes in the old `content.json` file to see if they have changed [NEEDS CONFIRMATION]).
+If it is, they download the rest of the files *that have been changed/updated* (by comparing the hashes in the new `content.json` file to the hashes in the old `content.json` file to see if they have changed).

 After a peer has the updated files, they then send them to other peers using the same method as above.
 Eventually, all peers will have the updated files.